-Butter fish, also known as pomfret or white pomfret fish, is healthy and deliciously tender when steamed or baked in the oven (recipe provides instructions for both cooking methods).
+Butter fish, also known as pomfret or white pomfret fish, is healthy and deliciously tender when steamed or baked in the oven.
 This pomfret recipe is very easy to make, and the results are gourmet delicious.
 If you have banana leaves, wrap the fish in a banana leaf before cooking (tin foil can be used as a substitute).

-This recipe also includes a special Thai fish sauce recipe that is tantalizingly Thai.
-So give this easy fish recipe a try - you won't be disappointed!
+This recipe also includes a special Thai fish sauce recipe that is tantalizing.
+So give this easy fish recipe a try and you won't be disappointed.

 - 2 butterfish (also called "pomfret" or "white pomfret", thawed if frozen)

 - 2 banana leaves (2 sheets tin foil if steaming the fish)

 - 1 tbsp. lemon (fresh, or lime juice)

 - 2 green onions (or spring, sliced including the green stem)

 - 1/2 to 1 red chili (fresh, depending on how spicy you want it)